-Gypsies and travellers have long been a margnalised group.
-I suppose that's one of the pitfalls of intentionally side-lining yourself from mainstream society for hundreds of years – or the main pitfall, really – but recent changes to legislation surrounding traveller communities (meaning they no longer have government-approved places to settle) has made them even more segregated.
-A report showed that travellers and gypsies are in significantly poorer health than other UK-resident, English-speaking ethnic minorities.
-They're also more likely to suffer from miscarriages, still births, the death of young babies and older children because their access to healthcare – as a group with no fixed address – is limited.
+Gypsies and travelers have long been a marginalized group.
+I suppose that's one of the pitfalls of intentionally side-lining yourself from mainstream society for hundreds of years.
+But recent changes to legislation surrounding traveler communities (meaning they no longer have government-approved places to settle) has made them even more segregated.
+A report showed that travelers and gypsies are in significantly poorer health than other UK-resident, English-speaking ethnic minorities.
+They're also more likely to suffer from miscarriages, still births, the death of young babies and older children because their access to healthcare—as a group with no fixed address—is limited.
 Which is obviously all extremely depressing.

 Ex-residents of Dale Farm.

 VICE: Hi Shauna.
-Can you unwrap this statistic that suicide rates in the traveller and gypsy communities are six times higher than the general UK population?
+Can you unwrap this statistic that suicide rates in the traveler and gypsy communities are six times higher than the general UK population?

 Why aren't they collecting statistics?

 It's just not part of the NHS framework.
-Gypsies and travellers are recognised as an ethnic minority, but the discrepancy between, say, the life expectancy of travellers and the general population is mostly ignored.
+Gypsies and travelers are recognized as an ethnic minority, but the discrepancy between, say, the life expectancy of travelers and the general population is mostly ignored.
 If you were seeing the same kind of thing in the Muslim community, for example, it's much more likely there'd be statistics taken.
 Our first recommendation towards solving the problem is to go out and do more research about the topic, because that's the first issue here.

-Yes – well, higher suicide rates are really the result of a convergence of factors.
-Racism against gypsies and travellers is often referred to as the last acceptable type of racism here in the UK.
+Yes—well, higher suicide rates are really the result of a convergence of factors.
+Racism against gypsies and travelers is often referred to as the last acceptable type of racism here in the UK.
 Educated, socially conscious people often don’t hesitate before using the words "gyp" or "pikey" or other things like that, and that’s just the tip of the iceberg, really.
-It shows the level of social exclusion that travellers automatically fall under for being travellers.
+It shows the level of social exclusion that travelers automatically fall under for being travelers.

 Why's it taken the sudden spike it has, though?

-Gypsies and travellers are nomadic people and, up until a few decades ago, the government provided them with sites to move their caravans around to.
-In the past decade, the government shifted responsibility of maintaining these sites to local councils – and local councils are much more susceptible to pressures from residents, as they should be.
-The result is that the traveller and gypsy communities no longer have access to secure accommodation with proper facilities and can't do things like sign up to the NHS as permanent residents, meaning they don't have access to things like breast cancer and mental health screenings.
+Gypsies and travelers are nomadic people and, up until a few decades ago, the government provided them with sites to move their caravans around to.
+In the past decade, the government shifted responsibility of maintaining these sites to local councils— and local councils are much more susceptible to pressures from residents, as they should be.
+The result is that the traveler and gypsy communities no longer have access to secure accommodation with proper facilities and can't do things like sign up to the NHS as permanent residents, meaning they don't have access to things like breast cancer and mental health screenings.

 So they're being forced into permanent transition, rather being able to settle down places before they decide to move on themselves.

-I think – for the most part – it’s external.
-The gypsy and traveller community is a very community-focused culture, so that’s one of the reasons that not having secure accommodation is so traumatic for these people, because it means that families are separated.
-To my knowledge, there haven't been any studies on gypsy or traveller people coming out as gay affecting suicide rates, but I think they've started to look at the implications of marriages breaking up on self-harm and suicide.
-That's a very recent phenomenon in the community – marriage breakup is still quite new, so that may explain why some deal with it the way they do.
+I think—for the most part—it’s external.
+The gypsy and traveler community is a very community-focused culture, so that’s one of the reasons that not having secure accommodation is so traumatic for these people, because it means that families are separated.
+To my knowledge, there haven't been any studies on gypsy or traveler people coming out as gay affecting suicide rates, but I think they've started to look at the implications of marriages breaking up on self-harm and suicide.
+That's a very recent phenomenon in the community—marriage breakup is still quite new, so that may explain why some deal with it the way they do.

-Roseanna Doherty, star of Channel 4's gypsy documentary series, who recently attempted suicide.
+Roseanna Doherty, the star of a gypsy documentary series in the UK, who recently attempted suicide.

 You think the fact that couples in the communities are starting to get divorced might have something to do with it?

 That could be another factor, yes.
 But I personally think the most important factors are that they are socially excluded, have trouble finding employment, are discriminated against by society and the mainstream media, and often have their family situations forced into insecurity.
-My organisation approaches the gypsy and traveller campaign from the Jewish historical experience, because the past of both communities is quite similar – gypsies were alongside Jews in concentration camps.
-But since then, Jews have been upwardly mobile and travellers have been downwardly mobile.
-There hasn't even been any widespread acknowledgment that gypsies were killed during the holocaust.
+My organization approaches the gypsy and traveler campaign from the Jewish historical experience, because the past of both communities is quite similar—gypsies were alongside Jews in concentration camps.
+But since then, Jews have been upwardly mobile and travelers have been downwardly mobile.
+There hasn't even been any widespread acknowledgment that gypsies were killed during the Holocaust.

 Yeah, that's true.
 It has been swept under the carpet a bit.

 Exactly.
-There’s an interesting website called Jewify.org, where you put in a link to a media story about gypsies or travellers and it replaces the word gypsy, traveller or Roma with the word Jew.
-And when you have a look at how these articles sound, when you replace the word – and you could do the same for something like "black person" or "Muslim" – I find it quite confronting.
-So it makes you realise just how socially unacceptable it is to use these words the way we do.
+There’s an interesting website called Jewify.org, where you put in a link to a media story about gypsies or travelers and it replaces the word gypsy, traveler, or Roma with the word Jew.
+And when you have a look at how these articles sound, when you replace the word—and you could do the same for something like "black person" or "Muslim"—I find it quite confronting.
+So it makes you realize just how socially unacceptable it is to use these words the way we do.

 Protesters campaigning for justice for Roma gypsies.